Blendify/blender-manual/blender_docs/manual/editors/file_browser/introduction.rst

 File Drop
 ^^^^^^^^^

-You now can simply drag & drop files from your local file explorer into the blender file browser.
+You now can simply drag & drop files from your local file explorer into the Blender File browser.
 This will relocate the File browser to the directory of the dropped file and the file will be selected.